 Faculty Advisor: Woojin Lee, Woojin.firstname.lastname@example.org

 Meeting Professionals International Website: www.mpiweb.org

 Linked In: AZMPI

 Nonprofit Leadership Alliance Student Association (NLASA)

 The Nonprofit Leadership Leadership Alliance Student Association (NLASA)/ASU provides undergraduate students of Arizona State University with an opportunity to connect with other students interested in the field of nonprofit leadership and management.
 NLASA/ASU provides its members with cultural, social, and educational co-curricular opportunities with the intent of enriching students' professional leadership potential in this important service field.
 Preparing, educating, and inspiring future nonprofit leaders is the goal of NLASA/ASU.
 Members of NLASA/ASU are students pursuing national certification through Nonprofit Leadership Alliance, Inc. and they come from any major and any campus of the university.

-The mission of the Parks and Recreation Students' Association is to enrich the academic, social and professional experiences of parks and recreation majors.
-The PRSA provides opportunities for community service, networking, fun, member benefits, learning, and leadership.
+The mission of the Sports, Parks and Recreation Students' Club (SPARC) is to enrich the academic, social and professional experiences of sports, parks and recreation majors.
+SPARC provides opportunities for community service, networking, fun, member benefits, learning, and leadership.

 Faculty advisor: Dr. Eric Legg, Eric.email@example.com

 Student leaders: Abigail Dayer (co-president), Carolina Dayer (co-president), Sarah Eads (Treasurer), Declan Richards (Secretary), Meranden Numkena (Marketing Director)